 This site is intended for US health care professionals only.
 If you're a patient, please visit here

-• This will expand Medicare reimbursement beyond the ambulatory surgery center, where separate payment is already available via code C9290 for EXPAREL.
+• This expands Medicare reimbursement beyond the ASC, where separate payment is already available for EXPAREL2,3

-EXPAREL is reimbursed for procedures performed in ASCs using the code C9290 and for dental procedures using code D9613*
+EXPAREL is reimbursed for procedures performed in HOPDs or ASCs using the code J0666 and for dental procedures using code D9613*

-Effective January 1, 2019, the Centers for Medicare and Medicaid (CMS) Services reinstated a unique, product-specific billing code, or HCPCS code C9290, and Revenue code 0636 for EXPAREL in ASCs.
-To learn more, click here.
+Effective January 1, 2025, the CMS has granted a unique, product-specific billing code, or J-code, J0666, for EXPAREL used in HOPDs and ASCs.† To learn more, click here.

 Allowed amount for reimbursement: